-Many SoCal homeowners are thinking of ways to cut down on household expenses, especially now that resources are scarce as some have lost their jobs because of the COVID-19 pandemic.
+Many SoCal homeowners are thinking of ways to cut down on household expenses.
 One way to reduce costs is to lower energy consumption at home to save on utility bills.

 Air conditioners use up more electricity than any other home appliance.
 That’s why many ask whether intermittently turning off the AC saves on electricity.